apigee-labs/rapier/README.md

 <a name="footnote1">\[1\] Following Fred Brooks, we take consistency as being the primary measure of quality of an API.
 “Blaauw and I believe that consistency underlies all principles.
 A good architecture is consistent in the sense that, given a partial knowledge of the system, one can predict the remainder” - Fred Brooks, "The Design of Design", 2010

+## <a name="news">News

+April 4 2016:

+A validator and an html generator are now provided.
+The implementations of both are in the util directory.
+Prerequisites are the same as for the
+OpenAPI Specification genenrator, which now uses the validator.

+Usage of the validator is `validate_rapier.py filename` where filename is the name of the rapier file.
+Errors and warnings are written to stderr.

+Uage of the HTML generator is `gen_html.py filename` where filename is the name of the rapier file.
+The generated HTML is written to stdout, so the typical usage is to pipe the output to a file, like this: `gen_html.py my-rapier-file.yaml > my-html-file.html`.

 ## <a name="tutorial">Tutorial